Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

    "/srv/cray/scripts/metal/net-init.sh",
    "/srv/cray/scripts/common/update_ca_certs.py",
    "/srv/cray/scripts/metal/install.sh",
-   "/srv/cray/scripts/common/pre-load-images.sh",
    "/srv/cray/scripts/common/ceph-enable-services.sh",
    "touch /etc/cloud/cloud-init.disabled"
    ]
    ```

-   If it is there then it will need to be fixed by running:
+   If `/srv/cray/scripts/common/storage-ceph-cloudinit.sh` or `/srv/cray/scripts/common/pre-load-images.sh` is in the `runcmd`, then it will need to be fixed by running:

    A token will need to be generated and made available as an environment variable.
 Refer to the [Retrieve an Authentication Token](../../security_and_authentication/Retrieve_an_Authentication_Token.md) procedure for more information.